chrisnorman7/game-server-base/README.md

     s.notify(caller.connection, 'You drive your car.')
 ```

-With this setup you could have a overriding drive command, but with an extra one to provide pretty-printing.
+With this setup you could have an overriding drive command, but with an extra one to provide pretty-printing.
 In actuality you'd probably want to simply use if, but hey, options are good, right?

 ### Callers
 We have used this magical caller object in our commands, so let's talk a bit more about it.